 1948 – today

-The emblem of Hells Angels is clearly divided into three groups.
+The emblem of Hells Angels is divided into three groups.
 The first includes the club’s name, arched at the top and set in an Old English design font.
 The ornate letters with spikes in the middle of each leg combine well with an airiness due to the standalone glyphs.
 But the space between them is not too wide, maintaining normal word readability.
 The letter ends are split in two and sharpened, creating a sense of the prickly character of motorcycle riding enthusiasts.

 The second part consists of a skull image in a helmet: red at the front and black on the sides and back.
 It features a medium-length horn, empty eye sockets, and tightly clenched teeth.
 Behind the head is a spread wing.
 The pointed element wraps around the skull and hangs at the forehead, forming a kind of protection.
-The feathers are neatly highlighted in black, which serves both as an outline and a background.
+The feathers are neatly highlighted in black, serving as an outline and a background.
 Below it, to the right, is the third part of the logo – the abbreviation “MC.”
 Unlike the top inscription, it’s strict, geometric, even, and set in uppercase letters of the correct shape.

 Font and Colors